 The Institute for Infection Research and Vaccine Development at the Center for Internal Medicine of the University Medical Center Hamburg-Eppendorf (UKE) was founded in January 2022 under the leadership of Director Marylyn M. Addo .

 The scientific focus of the institute is basic and translational infection and vaccine research .
 The interdisciplinary scientific team's research includes new and re-emerging viruses, such as Ebola and coronaviruses – such as SARS-CoV-2 and the Middle East Respiratory Syndrome coronavirus (MERS-CoV).
 Other viruses such as hepatitis B may also be the focus of research.

-One focus of research is the study of immunity to viruses and vaccines, as well as sex-specific differences in immunity (DFG Research Unit 5068 ).
-In addition, early safety and efficacy studies of vaccines, as well as treatment and observational studies in the field of infectious dieseases are carried out at the institute.
+One focus of research is the study of immunity to viruses and vaccines, including analysis of sex differences (DFG Research Unit 5068 ).
+In addition, early safety and efficacy studies of vaccines, as well as treatment and observational studies in the field of infectious dieseases are are conducted at the Institute.

 Two BMBF-funded Clinician-Scientist junior research groups are affiliated with the Institute for Infection Research and Vaccine Development: The junior research group "Genomics of Retroviral Infections" headed by PD Dr. Dr. Ulrike Lange at LIV (formerly HPI) and the research group "Infection & Immune Regulation" headed by Dr. Dr. Angelique Hölzemer MD/PhD at the I. Medical Clinic of the Center for Internal Medicine and the Institute for Infection Research and Vaccine Development.